 Our consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States of America.
 The preparation of these financial statements requires us to make certain estimates, judgments and assumptions that we believe are reasonable based upon the information available.
 These estimates and assumptions can be subjective and complex and may affect the reported amounts of assets and liabilities, revenues and expenses reported in those financial statements.
 As a result, actual results could differ from such estimates and assumptions.
+During the fourth quarter of the Company's fiscal year, as well as subsequent to February 29, 2020, there have been significant changes to the global economic situation as a consequence of the COVID-19 pandemic.
+It is reasonably possible that this could cause changes to estimates as a result of the financial circumstances of the markets in which the Company operates, the price of the Company's publicly traded equity in comparison to the Company's carrying value, and the health of the global economy.
+Such changes to estimates could potentially result in impacts that would be material to the consolidated financial statements, particularly with respect to the fair value of the Company's reporting units in relation to potential impairment and the fair value of long-lived assets in relation to potential impairment.

 The significant accounting policies and estimates which we believe are the most critical in fully understanding and evaluating the reported consolidated financial results include the following: